jykr/jykr.github.io/Research.md

 <img src="{{site.baseurl}}/assets/img/constse.png" alt="constitutive super-enhancers" class="inline" width="400"/>
-In [Jung lab](https://junglab.wixsite.com/home), I showed with our team that the constitutive super-enhancers are associated with the fast recovery of chromatin loops after cohesin disruption.
-Resulted in first author [publication](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2646-3) and oral presentation in [international conference](http://www.guolianglab.org/APBC2019/).
+Super-enhancers are a large genomic region that contains multiple regulatory elements showing strong activation signal.
+Previously, they have been known to be highly cell type specific to define different cell types.
+In [Jung lab](https://junglab.wixsite.com/home), our team identified a group of super-enhancers that are shared across numerous cell types.
+Those constitutive super-enhancers are associated with the fast recovery of chromatin loops after cohesin disruption, suggesting their regulatory role in chromatin organization.
+This project resulted in first author [publication](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2646-3) and oral presentation in [international conference](http://www.guolianglab.org/APBC2019/).

 ---